jcmoraisjr/haproxy-ingress/docs/content/en/docs/getting-started/_index.md

 HAProxy Ingress uses [Helm](https://helm.sh) chart to install and configure the controller.
 See below some deployment instructions:

 1. Install `helm`, HAProxy Ingress requires version 3.
-See the installation instructions [here](https://helm.sh/docs/intro/install/).
+See the [installation instructions](https://helm.sh/docs/intro/install/).

 1. Add the HAProxy Ingress' Helm repository.
 This will instruct Helm to find all available packages: